anireact/lewd/README.md

 function headFree(): f64;
 ```

-Returns the amount of free memory in the beginning of memory.
+Get the amount of free memory in the beginning of memory.
 Calculated
 independently of [`tailFree`](#tailfreef64).

 #### `tailFree():f64`